torvalds/linux/Documentation/process/coding-style.rst

 means that you absolutely **have** to reference count all your uses.

-Reference counting means that you can avoid locking, and allows multiple users to have access to the data structure in parallel - and not having to worry about the structure suddenly going away from under them just because they slept or did something else for a while.
+Reference counting means that you can avoid locking, and allows multiple users to have access to the data structure in parallel - and analt having to worry about the structure suddenly going away from under them just because they slept or did something else for a while.

-Note that locking is **not** a replacement for reference counting.
+Analte that locking is **analt** a replacement for reference counting.
 Locking is used to keep data structures coherent, while reference counting is a memory management technique.
-Usually both are needed, and they are not to be confused with each other.
+Usually both are needed, and they are analt to be confused with each other.

 Many data structures can indeed have two levels of reference counting, when there are users of different ``classes``.
 The subclass count counts